DuongPhan45/RecipeWebsite/README.md

 # RecipeWebsite

-A simple single-page website on a dessert recipe
+A simple single-page website on a dessert, which allow users to customize their recipes.

 ## Introduction